-2.5.7.7 Emergency Room/Hospital Inpatient Stay Expenditures
+2.5.6.7 Emergency Room/Hospital Inpatient Stay Expenditures

 It is common for an emergency room visit to result in a hospital stay.
 While it is true that all of the event files can be linked by DUPERSID, there is no unique record link between hospital inpatient stays and emergency room visits.
 However, wherever this relationship could be identified (using the MPC start and end dates of the events as well as other information from the provider), the facility expenditure associated with the emergency room visit is included in the hospital facility expenditure.
-Hence, the expenditures (and charges) for some emergency room record on this file will have its expenditure (and charge) information zeroed out to avoid double-counting while its corresponding hospital inpatient stay record on the MEPS 2005 Hospital Inpatient Stays File will have the combined expenditures.
-Please note that any physician expenditures associated with emergency room visits whose facility expenditures are included in the expenditures for the following hospital inpatient stay.
+Hence, the expenditures (and charges) for some emergency room visits are included in the resulting hospitalization.
+In these situations, the emergency room record on this file will have its expenditure (and charge) information zeroed out to avoid double-counting while its corresponding hospital inpatient stay record on the MEPS 2008 Hospital Inpatient Stays File will have the combined expenditures.
+Please note that any physician expenditures associated with emergency room events remain on the Emergency Room event file.
+The variable ERHEVIDX identifies the emergency room visits whose facility expenditures are included in the expenditures for the following hospital inpatient stay.
 It should also be noted that for these cases there is only one emergency room stay associated with the hospital room stay.

-2.5.7.8 Sources of Payment
+2.5.6.8 Sources of Payment